Age of conversion

 Some of the questions will initiate conversations that could be labeled pre-evangelism.

-This list is not designed to be pulled out of your pocket or purse as you start talking to someone.
+This list is not meant to be something you put on a piece of paper which you pull out of your pocket or purse as you start talking to someone.
 These are given to demonstrate the variety of ways that an opportunity can be given for people to talk with us on a deeper level.

 People sharing faith: Spiritual conversation openers